 Our World, Our Say: Australia’s largest youth survey on climate change

-AIDR and World Vision are leading Australia’s largest ever consultation of children and young people on climate change and disaster risk.
+AIDR and World Vision led Australia’s largest ever consultation of children and young people on climate change and disaster risk.

 The survey – conducted in partnership with Save the Children Australia, Oaktree, Plan International and UNICEF Australia – asks young people for their views about what Australia can do to address challenges and find solutions towards disaster risk reduction, and their awareness of international efforts to mitigate disasters.